-As noted in Section 4.9.3.j of this Initial Study, the project site is in a topographically flat area.
-In addition, the project site is not located within a State Responsibility Area.
+As previously noted, the project site is not within a State Responsibility Area and therefore has not been placed in a Fire Hazard Severity Zone.
+As also noted in Section 3.7 of this Initial Study, the project site is in a topographically flat area.
 There are no streams or other channels that cross the site.
 As such, it is not expected that people or structures would be exposed to significant risks from changes resulting from fires in steeper areas, including downslope or downstream flooding or landslides.
 Impacts of the revised project related to these issues would be less than significant.

-4.21 Mandatory Findings of Significance
+3.21.
+Mandatory Findings of Significance

-Table 4.21: Mandatory Findings of Significance Wo ould the Project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important example of the major periods of California history or prehistory?
-X b) Have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects) X c) Have environmental effects, which will cause substantial adverse effects on human beings, either directly or indirectly? Х a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important example of the major periods of California history or prehistory?
+Tab Table 3-21: Mandatory Findings of Significance Wo ould the Project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important example of the major periods of California history or prehistory?
+X b) Have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects) Х c) Have environmental effects, which will cause substantial adverse effects on human beings, either directly or indirectly? Х a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important example of the major periods of California history or prehistory?

-The project is situated on a previously disturbed site and as such there is little plant or animal habitat value.
-Proposed development will not significantly degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate an important example of the major periods of California history or prehistory.
+The project area is within the Yuba City urbanized area and there is little plant or animal habitat value.
+The changes to the existing land use and zoning on this 0.83-acre area will not significantly degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate an important example of the major periods of California history or prehistory.
+Mitigation measures CUL 1 and GEO 1 have been incorporated in the Project to reduce all potentially significant impacts to less than significant with mitigation incorporated.